 Four surveys, all beginning in roughly the same place, with four different results.
 The most likely explanation for the discrepancies was that this was either a land grab by the Great Nine partners, or their attempt to forestall a real or perceived land grab by the Little Nine partners, helped along by instrument or human error.
 Who was in the right?
 After all this time, it is impossible to know.

 The Great Nine Partners Patent map (see inset) shows the lines of the three Great Nine surveys along its northern boundary.
 The Brown line, which is marked, is dotted because it was never considered seriously.
 The solid line above it is the Edsall line, and above that is the TerBoss line.
-TerBoss parceled out the land between his line and Edsall's into four lots.
+Additionally, TerBoss surveyed the Gore (that is, the land between his line and Edsall's) and divided it into four lots.
 Both Edsall and TerBoss's names and the dates of their surveys are on the document in the upper right.

-Ultimately, as the various precincts and then towns were divided and their boundaries agreed upon, the Edsall line was allowed to stand, which meant that the Little Nine Partners Patent lost about half of the land in Lots 9-18 along its southern border.
+Ultimately, as the various precincts and then towns were divided and their boundaries agreed upon, the Edsall line was allowed to stand, which meant that Pine Plains lost out on claiming about half of Little Nine Patent Lots 9-18 along its southern border.